mainsail-crew/docs/features/exclude_object.md

 The button will open a dialog in which you can select each individual object and exclude it from the currently ongoing print.

 ![Exclude Objects](img/exclude_objects.png){:width="50%"}

+Please note that only G-Code files that have been prepared accordingly support the feature, it will not work with old, unprocessed files.
+{: .warning }